Call local rate

 Non-matrimonial assets

-In contrast, these are assets not acquired through joint effort or during the marriage.
-These include property or wealth owned before the marriage, inheritance or gifts directed to one spouse specifically.
+In contrast, non-matrimonial assets are assets not acquired through joint effort or during the marriage.
+These include property or wealth owned before the marriage, inheritance, or gifts directed to one spouse specifically.

-While non-matrimonial assets are typically excluded from the division of assets, exceptions may arise.
+While non-matrimonial assets are typically excluded when dividing assets during divorce, exceptions may arise.
 If non-matrimonial assets like inheritance are used to benefit the family, such as improving a shared home, they may lose their non-matrimonial status.

 In addition, if the matrimonial assets are insufficient to meet the needs of both spouses or children, courts may consider non-matrimonial assets to ensure fairness.
 This highlights the importance of carefully managing such assets during marriage to preserve their separate status and as a way of protecting inheritance from divorce.